mukeshpanchal27/landing-page-for-wc-categories-tags/README.txt

 1. Install Landing page for WooCommerce Categories & Tags by uploading the `landing-page-for-wc-categories-tags` directory to the `/wp-content/plugins/` directory.
 2. Activate Landing page for WooCommerce Categories & Tags through the `Plugins` menu in WordPress.
-3. Create Landing page for Categories & Tags by going to the `Settings > Landing Page for WC Categories & Tags` menu.
+3. Create Landing page for Categories & Tags by going to the `Settings > Landing page for WC archive Pages` menu.

 == Screenshots ==